sahil-kazama/Kali-Linux-Android/README.md

 (step3) = Run the Cmd in Kali 'root@loaclhost:~#'

-'apt-get update && apt-get dist-upgrade && vncpasswd && vnc'
+'apt-get update && apt-get dist-upgrade && vncpasswd'

-(step4) = To run VncServer Ru the Cmd
+(step4) = To run VncServer Run the Cmd

 'vnc' or 'vncserver'